Looksmaxxing Test

 Key Finding

-Jawline angle is the most improvable metric.
+Jawline angle is among the most improvable visible metrics.
 Body fat reduction, posture correction, and masseter training can shift the apparent gonial angle by 3–12 degrees.
-Forward head posture alone accounts for 3–8 degrees of increased apparent angle.
+Forward head posture alone accounts for 3–8 degrees of increased apparent angle (Proffit, 2018; Arnett & Gunson, 2004).

 Research